SuperCompUCSD/SuperCompUCSD.github.io/content/posts/sc25-scc24-post-mortem.md

 > Although ICON had been hard and full of challenges, at the end, knowing that our final run maximized our time constraint provided a small measure of solace.

 Our ICON score had a lot of room for improvement.
 With a relative score of only 30 out of 100, we lost 10.5 total points here.
 ICON might have been one of the hardest tasks we were given.
 It wasn’t easy, but in the end, juggling dependencies, compiler flags, and last-minute surprises made for a deep learning experience that will help inform our approach to challenging applications and benchmarks in the future, allowing us to continue to have strong overall performances at future competitions.
+We'll look into refining our build pipelines, and considering a different approach to team priorities in the future.

 ICON showed us that HPC is about more than raw computational power.
 It's about optimizing software to match hardware constraints while balancing team needs, and this is a lesson we will keep with us.